Proof of system · 10 April 2026

 Literary Agent: “This chapter belongs to an entirely different book.”

 Your manuscript.
-Nine agents.
+Ten agents.
 One report.

 Publishing-grade editorial feedback in minutes.